GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 ## An Example: Removing the Gluu copyright

-For a good practical example let's consider a task of removing Gluu copyright at the bottom of oxAuth's login page.
-You can follow next steps to achieve this:
+For a good practical example, let's consider a task of removing the Gluu copyright at the bottom of oxAuth's login page.
+You can follow these steps to achieve this:

-1. Move into Gluu container: `# service gluu-server-3.1.4 login`
+1. Log into the Gluu container: `# service gluu-server-3.1.4 login`

 2. Create a new directory structure under `custom/pages/` to accomodate new customized page: `# mkdir -p /opt/gluu/jetty/oxauth/custom/pages/WEB-INF/incl/layout/`

-3. Get a default template page from exploded WAR archive and put it at path under `custom/pages` directory which will allow it to override the original page (your path to exploded WAR will differ from the one used here): `# cp /opt/jetty-9.3/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-9071517269463235631.dir/webapp/WEB-INF/incl/layout/template.xhtml /opt/gluu/jetty/oxauth/custom/pages/WEB-INF/incl/layout/template.xhtml`
+3. Get a default template page from the exploded WAR archive and put it in the path under `custom/pages` directory, which will allow it to override the original page (your path to the exploded WAR will differ from the one used here): `# cp /opt/jetty-9.3/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-9071517269463235631.dir/webapp/WEB-INF/incl/layout/template.xhtml /opt/gluu/jetty/oxauth/custom/pages/WEB-INF/incl/layout/template.xhtml`

-4. Modify the new file by removing or editing next snippet in it:
+4. Modify the new file by removing or editing the following snippet in it:

 ```
 <s:fragment rendered="#{not isLogin}">